 November 12, 2017: Apsara Boutique Hotel, Kathmandu, Nepal.
 4:30pm.
 Out all day to the highest viewing place in the Valley.
 Roads made it an almost five-hour journey…but worth every bumpy moment.
 This is a modestly priced hotel with super-service support…and I love it here.
 I’m drinking wine, about to have spinach soup and fried mushrooms for dinner.
 Internet is great in this leafy cool (Kathmandu is chilly) restaurant.
 I used a completely public toilet for the first time this afternoon…you just have to do it right?
-I’ve been in that gas station restroom in Kansas…you know, that one you’d drive 50 miles out of your way to avoid…turns out this one is sort of clean and, while squatting is still one of the things I must work on in abs class, I can do this.
+I’ve been in that gas station restroom in Kansas…you know, that one you’d drive 50 miles out of your way to avoid…turns out this one I used today is cleaner.
+Squatting is still one of the things I must work on in abs class though.
+I can do this.

 The people at the next table just said uff da.
 If I weren’t an introvert I would do some sort of American thing of ‘golly gee, hi, I’m a Norwegian (in my heart) and you must be some of my people.’
 Okay.
 So that’s not me.
 Now I’m hearing them talk.
 Yup.
 Scandinavian.
 A little part of me wants to talk to them.
 What would I say?
 Hi, I’m practically a full-blooded Norwegian.
 But my president is a world-class monster—for which I apologize—so you can see why I’m just going to enjoy their close proximity.